Blacksmithing: Sculptural Forms

-This intensive will start with the fundamental techniques of forging, and move quickly into more advanced projects.
-We will focus on the processes of moving material while hot, and the forge and anvil will be the primary tools of achieving form.
-As a corollary, the history of forged ironwork (architectural, tools, and sculpture) will serve as a source of inspiration.
-Each student will also be encouraged to make an inflated sheet metal sculpture.
+This intensive will start with an introduction to the fundamentals of forging, and move rapidly toward advanced projects.
+We will focus on the hot manipulation of material with the forge, anvil, and hammer as our primary tools.
+A referential history of forged ironwork (architectural, functional, and sculptural) will serve as a source of inspiration.
+Students will be encouraged to produce a site-specific piece based on line and its relationship to chosen surroundings on campus.